 Notes: Zanthoxylum americanum (Toothache Tree), another common name is prickly ash, as it looks much like an ash tree with prickles, growing in thickets.
 Can be used as a naturalizing hedge.
 Chewing on the bark or fruit produces a numbing effect, hence the common name.

-Native to almost all of the continental US: Biota of North America Program (BONAP) – North American Plant Atlas (NAPA).
+Native to almost all of the continental US east of the Rockies, but RARE in NH and much of mid-Altantic and southeastern US: Biota of North America Program (BONAP) – North American Plant Atlas (NAPA).